 You are welcome to join us.

 Leadership team: John Betts; Roger Smith; Victor Gillon; Dave Brennan

 Ministry team: Duane Elkins; Clare Elkins; John Betts; Roger Smith; Jenny Drake; Gwilym Davey; Elizabeth Davey

 Trustees: Elizabeth Davey (Chair); Everjoice Makuve; Duane Elkins; Richard Sadler

 The basis of our belief is the Bible.
 We believe that all of Scripture originated with God, and he gave it to chosen men to write down.
 The Bible reflects the individual backgrounds, styles, culture and vocabularies of human authors but also speaks with God's authority.

 We believe that there is one God, existing in three persons, Father, Son and Holy Spirit.
 Each Person equally possesses all the characteristics of the Being and the Personality of the One God.
-Matt 28:19.
+Matthew 28:19.
 (One God in Three Persons is called the Trinity).

 In the beginning God created the Earth and the Universe out of nothing and He continues to maintain its existence by His power.
 He takes a personal interest in His creation and is actively involved in working out His purposes.
 John 1:1-4.